Azure/PyRIT/doc/code/memory/4_manually_working_with_memory.md

 Eventually, we have plans to extend the `MemoryInterface` implementation to other instances.
 For example, it would not be a huge task to extend it to Azure SQL Server, and operators could use that as a shared database.

-In the mean time, one of the easiest ways to share data is to do the following:
+In the meantime, one of the easiest ways to share data is to do the following:

 1. Export and import the database as described here.
 This allows a lot of flexibility and can include partial exports (for example based on labels or time):  https://dbeaver.com/docs/dbeaver/Data-transfer/
 2. Copy the PyRIT `results/dbdata` directory over; it will contain multi-modal data that the database references.